-- 1) To show that the Bachelor's examination has been successfully completed, a degree certificate is awarded by the Examination Board.
-The degree certificate is signed by the persons stated in the regulations from the Examination Board (see Annex 3).
+- To show that the bachelor's examination has been successfully completed, a degree certificate is awarded by the Examination Board.
+The degree certificate is signed by one of the persons stated in the regulations from the Examination Board (see Appendix 3).
 The award takes place in public; in special circumstances the Examination Board can deviate from this. - 2) The International Diploma Supplement (WHW art.
 7.11, section 4) is added to the degree certificate.
-The objective of this supplement is to provide insight into the content of the completed programme for the purpose of international identification of the programme. - 3) 'Extra courses' are stated when applicable, provided these were added to the study programme by request of the student with the approval of the Programme Director.
-The stated 'extra courses' make no part of the total programme.
+The objective of this supplement is to provide insight into the content of the completed CE programme for the purpose of international identification of the programme. - 3) 'Extra courses' are stated when applicable, provided these were added to the study programme by request of the student with the approval of the Programme Director.
+The stated 'extra courses' are no official part of the total programme.
 These courses should have been satisfactorily completed.